-The graduate certificate in Environmental Management (EM) is an interdisciplinary program designed to prepare students to contribute to sustainable utilization and enhancement of the natural and human environment.
-Through coursework, seminars, and a culminating two-quarter-long keystone project, students acquire the tools to solve real-world environmental problems via the three avenues of science, policy, and business.
-Keystone projects provide a unique opportunity for graduate students to gain practical experience working in an interdisciplinary team with students from a variety of disciplines, a faculty mentor, and in collaboration with a community partner.
-The EM program provides education and training opportunities for a diverse array of graduate students preparing for management careers in the non-profit, for-profit, and public sectors, as well as for those who contribute legal, scientific, and technical expertise to environmental decision making locally, nationally, and internationally.
-Key benefits of the program include:
+The graduate certificate in Environmental Management (EM) is an interdisciplinary program that prepares students to contribute to sustainable utilization and enhancement of the natural and human environment.
+Students acquire tools to solve real-world environmental problems via science, policy, and business.
+Keystone projects provide an opportunity for graduate students to gain practical experience working in an interdisciplinary team with students from a variety of disciplines, a faculty mentor, and in collaboration with a community partner.
+The EM program provides education and training opportunities for graduate students preparing for management careers in the non-profit, for-profit, and public sectors, as well as for those who contribute legal, scientific, and technical expertise to environmental decision making locally, nationally, and internationally.
+Key benefits include:

 The flexible curriculum is suitable for students from many backgrounds, such as engineering, physical and natural sciences, public policy, economics, geography, public health, and political science, to name a few.
-There is no other comparable interdisciplinary educational experience currently available to graduate students at the University of Washington.
+There is no other comparable interdisciplinary experience currently available to graduate students at the UW.

 Graduate Program Coordinator

-The certificate's courses and projects prepare students to contribute legal, scientific, social science, and technical expertise to environmental decision making at the local, national, and international scales.
-Students are required to broaden their knowledge and skills base beyond their home discipline; to read material from other fields with critical facility; to understand and appreciate the goals and analysis methods common to other fields; and to appreciate, communicate with, and collaborate with experts from other fields, who have different perspectives and priorities.
+Courses and projects prepare students to contribute legal, scientific, social science, and technical expertise to environmental decision making at the local, national, and international scales.
+Students broaden their knowledge and skills base beyond their home discipline; read material from other fields with critical facility; understand and appreciate the goals and analysis methods common to other fields; and appreciate, communicate with, and collaborate with experts from other fields, who have different perspectives and priorities.